 Students are only allowed to utilize cell phones during passing period but limited to text only. (no calls, social media, or internet usage during this time) No cell phone usage is permitted in anyway while at lunch.
-Cell phones may be utilized prior to 8:00 a.m. and after 3:40 p.m., understanding that usage needs to align with the values of Shiloh Christian School while on school grounds.
+Cell phones may be utilized prior to 8:15 a.m. and after 3:40 p.m., understanding that usage needs to align with the values of Shiloh Christian School while on school grounds.
 Administration has full right to deny use of student cell phones or any other electronic device as seen fit at any time.
 Misuse will be considered a violation of the school's technology policy.
 Depending on the infraction the misuse may also be a violation of the school's social media policy and is subject to the discipline outlined in either or both policies.
+Headphones, air pods, ear buds, etc. are not authorized while in the hallways or classroom unless specific authorization is made by the teacher or administration.